Shreyas-Mishra/Blockchain/storyboard/README.md

 Task 3 : To understand Distributed Ledger.<br>

-How is a transaction distributed among all users?<br>
+How is a validated transaction distributed among all users?<br>

 #### 2.5 Allow Pitfalls:
 1. Ideally